 95673.
 Reporting Requirements.

-Beginning January 1, 2018, owners or operators of facilities located in sectors listed in section 95666 subject to requirements specified in sections 95668 and 95669 shall report the following information to ARB by July 1st of each calendar year unless otherwise specified:
+Owners or operators of facilities in sectors listed in section 95666 subject to requirements specified in sections 95668, 95669, and 95669.1 shall report the following information to CARB by July 1st of each calendar year unless otherwise specified:

 Flash Analysis Testing

-Within 90 days of performing flash analysis testing or recalculating annual methane emissions, report the test results, calculations, and a description of the separator and tank system as specified in Appendix A, Table A1.
+Annually, for all flash analysis testing or recalculations of annual methane emissions, report the test results, calculations, and a description of the separator and tank system as specified in Appendix A, Table A1.

 Reciprocating Natural Gas Compressors

-Annually, report the leak concentration for each rod packing or seal measured above the minimum leak threshold as specified in Appendix A, Table A5.

-Annually, report the emission flow rate measurement for each rod packing or seal as specified in Appendix A, Table A7.
+Annually, report the initial and final, if applicable, emission flow rate measurement for each rod packing or seal and the number of compression cylinders as specified in Appendix A, Table A7.

 Centrifugal Natural Gas Compressors

-Annually, report the emission flow rate measurement for each wet seal as specified in Appendix A, Table A7.
+Annually, report the initial and final, if applicable, emission flow rate measurement for each wet seal and the number of wet seals as specified in Appendix A, Table A7.

-Natural Gas Powered Pneumatic Devices
+Natural Gas Powered Pneumatic Controllers

-Annually, report the emission flow rate measurement for each pneumatic device with a designed emission flow rate of less than six (6) scfh as specified in Appendix A, Table A7.
+Annually, report the initial and final, if applicable, emission flow rate measurement for each continuous bleed pneumatic controller with a designed emission flow rate of less than or equal to six (6) scfh as specified in Appendix A, Table A7.

 Liquids Unloading of Natural Gas Wells

-Annually, report the measured or calculated volume of natural gas vented to perform liquids unloading and equipment installed in the natural gas well(s) designed to automatically perform liquids unloading as specified in Appendix A Table A2.
+Annually, report the measured or calculated volume of natural gas vented to perform liquids unloading and the manual method used or equipment installed in the natural gas well(s) designed to automatically perform liquids unloading as specified in Appendix A, Table A2.

 Well Casing Vents

-Annually, report the emission flow rate measurement for each well casing vent that is open to atmosphere as specified in Appendix A, Table A7.
+Annually, report the emission flow rate measurement and percentage of the calendar year the well casing vent is open to the atmosphere for each well casing vent that is open to atmosphere as specified in Appendix A, Table A7.

-Underground Natural Gas Storage
+Natural Gas Underground Storage

-Within 24 hours of receiving an alarm or identifying a leak that is measured above 50,000 ppmv total hydrocarbons or above 10,000 ppmv total hydrocarbons for more than 5 consecutive calendar days at a natural gas injection/withdrawal wellhead assembly and attached pipelines, the owner or operator shall notify the ARB, the Department of Oil, Gas, and Geothermal Resources, and the local air district to report the leak concentration measurement.
+Within 24 hours of receiving an alarm or detecting a leak above 50,000 ppmv total hydrocarbons or above 10,000 ppmv total hydrocarbons if the 10,000 ppmv leak persists for more than 5 continuous calendar days at a natural gas injection/withdrawal wellhead assembly and attached pipelines, the owner or operator shall notify CARB, CalGEM, and the local air district to report the leak concentration measurement.

-Within 24 hours of receiving an alarm signaled by a downwind air monitoring sensor(s) that detects a reading that is greater than four (4) times the downwind sensor(s) baseline, the owner or operator shall notify the ARB, the Department of Oil, Gas, and Geothermal Resources, and the local air district to report the emissions measurement.
+Within 24 hours of receiving an alarm signaled by a downwind air monitoring sensor(s) that detects a reading that is greater than four (4) times the downwind sensor(s) baseline, the owner or operator shall notify CARB, CalGEM, and the local air district to report the emissions measurement.

-Quarterly, report the initial and final leak concentration measurement for leaks identified during daily inspections or identified by a continuous leak monitoring system and measured above the minimum allowable leak threshold as specified in Appendix A Table A5.
+Quarterly, report the specified information in Appendix A, Table A5 for leaks identified during daily inspections or identified by a continuous leak monitoring system and measured above the minimum allowable leak threshold.

+Within 24 hours of discovering wildlife, report any delays of inspection due to complying with wildlife regulations, including a description of the type of wildlife, identification of the regulations requiring work to be halted, and a follow-up notification within 24 hours of the inspections resuming, pursuant to sections 95668(h)(4)(B)(1.)(a.) and 95668(h)(4)(B)(3.)(a.).

-Annually, report meteorological data and data gathered by the upwind and downwind monitoring sensors.
+Annually, report data gathered by the upwind and downwind monitoring sensors.

 Leak Detection and Repair